jmruiz96/Readme-gen-09/Develop/utils/testreadme.md

 - [Contact](#contact)

 ## Description
-This is a backend application that will generate a readme.md file.
+The title says is all

 ## Installation
-you will need to download inquirer and use fs.
+inquirer and fs

 ## Usage
-enter node index.js into the command line.
+enter node index.js in the command line

 ## License
-> **Note**: This application is covered under the MIT license. https://opensource.org/licenses/MIT
+> **Note** This application is covered under the Apache license. https://opensource.org/licenses/Apache-2.0

 ## Contributing
-I have attached my github to this readme.
+they can

 ## Tests
-console.log everything!
+console.log

 ## Contact
 Feel free to reach out to me with any questions.